If you know you’re ready to apply, CLICK HERE!

 Lagom Landing is a residential program where students co-create their community and curriculum.
 Together, staff and students strive to create a culture of mutual-support that fuels personal growth.
 Students come to Lagom Landing as strangers but often leave as close friends.
 Hear more about how students enjoy our property and the process of building these relationships in the video below!

 Part of living together is also living in balance with our natural surroundings.
 The Lagom lifestyle includes connection to the world through both outdoor activities and community involvement.
-We are proud to live in a beautiful part of New York (the Finger Lakes,) and are committed to ensuring that young people can continue to enjoy and defend these resources.
+We are fortunate to live in a beautiful part of New York (the Finger Lakes,) and are committed to ensuring that young people can continue to enjoy and defend these resources.
 We thank our many friends and partners that help to achieve this mission!

 Lagom Landing aims to prepare young adults for independence, and to do this we teach students to embrace work.
 As a trades-training program, our primary area of instruction is in residential construction.
 On the job, students gain experience in framing, drywalling, siding, flooring and tile, electrical, and plumbing.
 In the shop, they get creative during a furniture building unit and various self-directed projects.